uranian throne

 She, too, watched.
 A mechanical arm - actually, a branch of the Tree - was hoisting a flailing victim.
 The moment of horror dilated; the wretch attained a certain height; he was then lowered a short span, by way of adjustment, of positioning.
 Next, the point of a crescent leaf entered by the nape of the condemned man's neck.
 Aaargh, sighed the crowd.
 Hyala released her own pent breath.

 Next a group of a dozen guards, stationed around the Tree, in what must have been pre-arranged unison drew their lasers and began to shoot bolts which ablated the dangling corpse for about thirty seconds of intensive fire.
-Fragments of limb and then of torso were sliced away, till the upward hail had reduced its target to a head, stuck like a fruit on the end of its branch.
+Fragments of limb and then of torso were sliced away, till the upward hail had reduced its target, ablating it to a head, stuck like a fruit on the end of its branch.

 One of the shooters then spoke into a loud-hailer: "In the name of Glomb Dempelath: justice has been done upon Smevedem, murderer of Daon Sunwa Nerren!"